Songwriting: My Fourth Lesson – Looking for songwriting inspiration?

 Who?

-Well, most of you will never have heard of him, and I hadn’t either, but he is a songwriter of over 50 years, has toured the world as a performer, writer and teacher, and is presently a Vice-President within ASCAP (American Society of Composers, Authors and Publishers).
-He tours internationally giving seminars on songwriting and giving insight into what it takes to make a hit song and keep doing it.
+Well, most of you will never have heard of him, but he was a songwriter of over 50 years, has toured the world as a performer, writer and teacher.
+He was a Vice-President within ASCAP (American Society of Composers, Authors and Publishers).
+He toured internationally giving seminars on songwriting and giving insight into what it takes to make a hit song and keep doing it.
 He really does break it down and make it easy to understand just how hard it is to craft a song that makes it big.

 If you don’t have the time to watch the full video, here is a link to a blogpost by someone who has helpfully discussed the things that stood out to him from Ralph’s instruction.